Ilami

-Ilami is a 2016 Indian Tamil period drama film directed by J. Julian Prakash, based on the backdrop of Jallikattu.
-It features Yuvan and Anu Krishna in the lead roles, with Akhil and Ravi Mariya in supporting roles, and Kishore in a guest appearance.
+Ilami is a 2016 Indian Tamil-language historical drama film directed by J. Julian Prakash, based on the backdrop of Jallikattu.
+It stars Yuvan and Anu Krishna in the lead roles, with Akhil and Ravi Mariya in supporting roles, and Kishore in a guest appearance.
 Ilami had a low profile theatrical release on 25 November 2016.
+It won the Tamil Nadu State Film Award for Best Art Director.